 - Some important Islamic holy places include the Kaaba shrine in Mecca, the Al-Aqsa mosque in Jerusalem, and the Prophet Muhammad’s mosque in Medina.

-- The Quran is the major holy text of Islam.
+- The Quran (or Koran) is the major holy text of Islam.
 The Hadith is another important book.
 Muslims also revere some material found in the Judeo-Christian Bible.

 - Followers worship Allah by praying and reciting the Quran.
 They believe there will be a day of judgment, and life after death.